AlexanderGrooff/spage/README.md

 **A: Spage is a drop-in replacement for Ansible** that compiles your playbooks into Go programs.
 You can then utilize the Golang toolchain to compile and run the playbook, either locally or on the target host.

 If you're familiar with Ansible but want to improve performance, compile to a binary, get rid of the Python dependency or want to adopt different execution models such as running in Temporal, Spage is for you.
-Instead of running `ansible-playbook playbook.yaml`, you can run `spage run -p playbook.yaml` or `spage generate -p playbook.yaml -o generated_tasks.go && go run generated_tasks.go`.
+Instead of running `ansible-playbook playbook.yaml`, you can run `spage run playbook.yaml` or `spage generate playbook.yaml -o generated_tasks.go && go run generated_tasks.go`.
 Typical variables such as `--become`, `--inventory`, `--tags`, `--extra-vars` are supported.

 ### Q: Why is it called Spage?